 View Gallery

-Submental Liposuction Results
+Chin/Neck Liposuction Results

 This lovely female patient in her late 20s pursued buccal fat removal and chin liposuction for facial and jawline contouring.
 Surgical results vary by patient and certain results may appear more nuanced or more dramatic compared to others within the same patient.
 This patient’s profile demonstrates a dramatic improvement from the chin liposuction, whereas the buccal fat removal produced a more subtle outcome.
 We are thrilled with her overall beautiful, natural results.